 Join us on Thursday at 2PM ET/11AM PT for a #Webscalestorage chat, on which we’ll discuss these trends.
 You can mark your calendars by going to the CrowdChat page, which will we use to run the chat.
 Coho Data is sponosoring the chat.

 The hallmarks of many webscale technology solutions include more open and flexible technology including a software-defined approach, similiar to what’s happening in Software Defined Networking (SDN), whereby open software controls large arrays of massively scaleable hardware.
-A great example is Facebook’s work with the Wedge, which we recently outlined in our report.
+A great example is Facebook’s work with the Wedge.

 There’s clearly a movement to consolidate around Ethernet, because of its simplicity and pervasiveness in networks.
 Data-center managers indicate the will to consolidate around Ethernet-based storage technologies, which are replacing other storage technologies, including Fibre Channel.
 A full 87% of respondents are already running some kind of Ethernet-based storage protocol — iSCSI, NFS, or SMB — in their data centers.